 For the next 5 years, the British Heart Foundation (BHF) will be working closely with the council to offer residents and businesses support in running fundraising campaigns in schools and the workplace to raise awareness and provide education around how to prevent heart disease.

 You can find out about key Croydon events and how to get involved and raise money on our Heart Town events page.

 Why we need Heart Towns

 Cardiovascular diseases (CVD) are the main cause of death in the UK, causing around a third of all deaths in England in 2010.
 Around 45% of all deaths from CVD are from coronary heart disease (CHD) and more than a quarter from stroke.
 CHD is the most common cause of death in England and Wales (15% of all deaths in 2010).

-What can people do to reduce their risk of heart disease?
+What you can do to reduce the risk of heart disease

 The good news is that many of the risk factors contributing to cardiovascular disease are within our power to change: stopping smoking, keeping active and maintaining a healthy weight will greatly reduce your chances of developing heart disease, as well as other preventable illnesses such as diabetes and some forms of cancer.